Plantar dyshidrosis: treatment according to DermaClub

 Endonyx (EO)

-EO is a variant of distal lateral subungual onychomycosis.
-From the skin, fungal invasion is directed at the level of the nail plate.
+It is a variant of distal lateral subungual onychomycosis.

 While onychomycosis may appear common, it is actually a very rare occurrence and is often confused for other nail conditions at the point of diagnosis.